 An Alphanumeric unique indentifier of the bulb.

-Specify whether bulb is powered on
+Specify whether bulb is currently powered on/off

 A hex value describing current color of the light